 When should a post-nuptial agreement be signed?

-A post-nuptial agreement may be signed at any time during the marriage.
+This type of agreement may be signed at any time during the marriage.
 However, there may exist challenges when parties seek to enforce post-nuptial agreements.
 To the extent possible, parties should consider entering into a prenuptial agreement in lieu of entering into an agreement impacting their rights post-marriage.

 In New Jersey, what is required for a post-nuptial agreement to be upheld by the court?

-Post-nuptial agreements must be in writing and knowingly and voluntarily entered into by both spouses with a knowledge of all financial circumstances.
+These agreements must be in writing and knowingly and voluntarily entered into by both spouses with a knowledge of all financial circumstances.
 It is important that each party have an opportunity to retain counsel, or affirmatively waive his/her opportunity to do so in writing.

 What are the reasons why a post-nuptial agreement may be declared invalid by the court in New Jersey?